apache/dubbo-go-pixiu/docs/sample/dubbo-universality.md

 #### Options

-Assemble generic params to invoke.
+By configuring mapTo with option keywords(listed below), Pixiu will assemble generic params to invoke.

 ```go
 // GenericService uses for generic invoke for service call